How to use Image IDs to allow low-resoution pictures to be placed in a layout and replaced with a high-res in production.

 By ticking Create Remote Layout Image you may choose a size and optionally a file name prefix for the low-resolution (layout) image.
 The high-res and low-res images are stamped with the same ID (technically speaking, the low-res image gets the prefix LO in the Image ID field in order to distinguish between the high-res and low-res images).
 Then choose a folder where the low-resolution layout image should be stored.
 The high-resolution image is stored in the output folder (or in a subfolder depending on AutoRouting options etc).

-To go the other way and have Color Factory connect an edited, incoming low-resolution layout image with the high-resolution image in the archive, enable Search for Original image and choose the path to the Index Manager archive.
-Color Factory will then try to match the UID of the layout image file with the UID of a matching file in the archive.
-However, you have some options in case the UID is missing in either file:
+To go the other way and have Color Factory connect an edited, incoming low-resolution layout image with the high-resolution image in the archive, use the dropdown menu to switch from Search for Highres disabled to Index Manager Search.
+Then select the Index Index Manager server and archive to query.
+Color Factory will then try to match the ID layout image file with the ID of a matching file in the archive.

-Allow UID without lowres marker: As described above, when Color Factory created remote layout image, the low-resolution copy is marked LO in the UID field to distinguish it from the master high resolution file.
+When Color Factory created remote layout image, the low-resolution copy was marked LO in the UID field to distinguish it from the master high resolution file.
 Ticking this option however, makes Color Factory accept non-low resolution files as the input file.

-Finally, the Action field lets you choose how the matched high-resolution file should be processed:
+Finally, the Action section lets you choose how the matched high-resolution file should be processed:

 Use found original as input image: Makes Color Factory use the high-resolution image as input file in the channel.
 It will be processed according to the channel’s settings and stored in its output folder.

 Important: If your channel has been configured to process non-image files and the channel's Input File Formats feature has been set to copy the input file to the output using all features, the remote layout functionality does not come into play.
 If you want to use Remote layout to replace a non-image input file with an image file found in the search, the Input File formats handling of the non-image input file must be set to render a bitmap.